 Purpose of Valuation of a Business

-Valuation in business is used for stock selection, concluding market expectation, evaluating corporate events, setting up an opinion, evaluating business strategies, as communication among management, shareholders and analysts, appraisal etc.
+Valuation in business is used for stock selection, concluding market expectations, evaluating corporate events, setting up an opinion, evaluating business strategies, communication among management, shareholders and analysts, appraisal, etc.

-The purpose of valuation of a business is to determine what an asset is worth as well as use it for intelligent decision making.
+The purpose of the valuation of a business is to determine what an asset is worth as well as use it for intelligent decision-making.
 It is an essential prerequisite in choosing investments, in deciding on the appropriate price to pay or receive in a takeover, in making an investment, financing, and other dividend choices while running a business.

 Valuing a business is a critical function when acquiring a company since the buyer will be willing to pay the price depending on the synergy value that will result when the companies are combined.
 The more the synergy value a particular acquisition can generate, the higher the maximum price an acquirer will be interested in paying.

 - Valuation for transactions – Business purchase, business sale, M&A, reverse merger, recapitalization, restructuring, Leverage Buy Out, Management by Objective, Management Buy-In, Buy-sell agreement, IPO, ESOPs, buy-back of shares, project planning, and others.